getchui/sample-apps/cpp_sdk/landmark_detection/draw_landmarks_save_images/README.md

 # Trueface SDK C++ Sample App
 ## Landmark Detection - Draw Landmarks and Save Images
 This sample app demonstrates how to detect facial landmarks and bounding boxes using the SDK.
 Images are loaded from a provided directory.
-The facial landmarks and face scores are drawn onto the images, then the images are saved to the build directory.
+The facial landmarks and face scores are drawn onto the images, then the images are saved to the run directory.

 # Demo
 ![alt text](./demo_images/family_landmarks.jpg)